-Finance and Banking: Banking and financing is all about money, credit and debit.
+Banking and financing are all about money, credit and debit.
 Hence, we need some numbers which can differentiate a credit amount from the debit amount.
 Another instance is profit and loss.
 These all are mathematically denoted by using positive and negative integers.
 If someone debited to someone it is represented by a minus sign.
 The stock market is another field which widely uses negative integers to show its share price and ups and downs.

 Use of negative numbers is commonly observed in weather broadcasting.
 Thermometers are vertical number lines which measure the temperature of a body as well as the temperature of an area.
 Meteorologist uses negative numbers to show the cold condition of a region like -15˚C. Even when the body temperature goes down a negative integer is used to represent the condition.
 Temperature below zero denoted with the negative sign while a temperature above zero denoted with the positive sign.
 Other instruments and conditions that depend on integers are batteries, blood pressure, overweight and underweight, drug testing and so on.

 In sports, the goal differences in games like hockey, football are denoted by integers.
 Other examples are the speed of a car, the rating of songs or movies, the numbering of a story of a building, etc.